bioidiap/bob.pipelines/doc/dask.rst

 Then, it is possible to use the methods `fit` and `transform` to create models and transform your data respectivelly.

 Any :doc:`pipeline <modules/generated/sklearn.pipeline.Pipeline>` can be transformed in a :doc:`Dask Graph <graphs>` to be further executed by any :doc:`Dask Client <client>`.
-This is carried out via the :py:func:`bob.pipelines.mixins.estimator_dask_it` function.
+This is carried out via the :any:`wrap` function when used like ``wrap(["dask"], estimator)`` (see :ref:`bob.pipelines.wrap`).
-Such fuction does two things:
+Such function does two things:

-   1. Edit the current :py:class:`sklearn.pipeline.Pipeline` by adding a new first step, where input samples are transformed in :doc:`Dask Bag <bag>`.
-This allows the usage of :py:func:`dask.bag.map` for further transformations.
+   1. Edit the current :any:`sklearn.pipeline.Pipeline` by adding a new first step, where input samples are transformed in :doc:`Dask Bag <bag>`.
+This allows the usage of :any:`dask.bag.map` for further transformations.

-   2. Mix all :doc:`estimators <modules/generated/sklearn.base.BaseEstimator>` in the pipeline with the :py:class:`bob.pipelines.mixins.DaskEstimatorMixin`.
-Such mixin is reponsible for the creation of the task graph for the methods `.fit` and `.transform`.
+   2. Wrap all :doc:`estimators <modules/generated/sklearn.base.BaseEstimator>` in the pipeline with :any:`DaskWrapper`.
+This wrapper is responsible for the creation of the task graph for the methods `.fit` and `.transform`.

 The code snippet below enables such feature for an arbitrary :doc:`pipeline <modules/generated/sklearn.pipeline.Pipeline>`.